The Children’s Online Privacy Protection Act (COPPA)

 Complying With COPPA

 COPPA requires a uniquely scenario-specific analysis to assess compliance responsibilities since ascertaining whether a website or other application is “directed at children” contains considerable nuance.
-With that said, we have outlined several fundamental measures to incorporate
+With that said, we have outlined several fundamental measures to incorporate.

-• Post a clear and complete privacy policy describing the practices utilized relating to personal information collected from children under the age of 13
+- Post a clear and complete privacy policy describing the practices utilized relating to personal information collected from children under the age of 13.

-• Where there are material changes to practices that the parents have previously consented to, there must be supplementary consent
+- Where there are material changes to practices that the parents have previously consented to, there must be supplementary consent

 Due to the onerous and rigorous measures required when knowingly collecting data from children under 13, many operators explicitly state that such age segments are not permitted to use their web properties.

 The FTC has partnered with industry-specific regulators to form COPPA “safe harbor” frameworks to provide further clarity in an area with significant vagueness.
-As a result, operators in FTC-approved programs benefit from self-regulatory procedures instead of what is generally more costly and damaging direct FTC enforcement.
+As a result, operators in FTC-approved programs benefit from self-regulatory procedures instead of what is generally more costly and damaging than direct FTC enforcement.
 As of 2016, the FTC has approved seven safe harbor programs, including TRUSTe (now TrustArc), ESRB, and CARU (the FTC announced in August 2021 that one of the seven previously approved self-regulatory organizations, Aristotle International, Inc., is no longer certified due to unsatisfactory enforcement).

 An Effort To Update COPPA